 Next was a supervising probation officer out of a different court who didn’t care what our buddy did as long as a doctor said it was ok.
 This guy even went so far to say that he could be sued for denying someone their medication.

 Our buddy finally got irritated and called a civil rights attorney who told him to stand up for his rights and stay the course.
 The lawyer said that sometimes judges and P.O.’s try to scare people away from the medical marijuana program, but that if he persisted, nine times out of ten they don’t say no because they really can’t.
-When he brought the doctors note to the judge in Haverhill, the judge made a big stink over it and reluctantly agreed.
-So in the end he was allowed to take his medicine and be on probation out of 2 courts in MA, but it was a little like jumping through hoops.
+When he brought the doctor’s note to the judge in Haverhill, the judge made a big stink over it and reluctantly agreed.
+So, in the end, he was allowed to take his medicine and be on probation out of two courts in MA, but it was a little like jumping through hoops.